2is10/selectionchange-polyfill/README.md

 Why
 ---

-Firefox has a `select` event for when the selection changes within an input or textarea element, but doesn't yet support `selectionchange` like the other major browsers.
+Firefox has a `select` event for when the selection changes within an `input` or `textarea` element, but doesn't yet support the general `selectionchange` event like the other major browsers.
 This polyfill fires it very close to how Google Chrome does.

 How to Use